-- I. The student must have satisfactorily demonstrated the professional attitudes and values expected of physicians. - II.
+I. The student must have satisfactorily demonstrated the professional attitudes and values expected of physicians.

+- II.
 A student must have obtained a passing grade (C, Pass, or better) in all modules or clerkships and required educational activities of the established curriculum of the College of Medicine leading to the M.D. degree. - III.
 All students must take the United States Medical Licensing Examination (USMLE) Step 1 and pass at the national standard in order to be promoted to year three.
 This examination is usually taken by all students following the second-year studies.
 Students must take and pass USMLE Step 2 CK in order to graduate.
-The Step 2 CK examination must be completed by no later than December 31 in the fourth year, but it is recommended that students complete it earlier if possible.
-Students must take USMLE Step 2 CS in order to graduate.
-Students are required to take the Step 2 CS examination no later than August 31 in the fourth year or within three months of completion of the third year core clerkships.
-Note: The Step 2 CS examination is not currently being offered by the National Board of Medical Examiners due to the COVID-19 pandemic; consequently, UCF COM will relax this requirement until such time as the Step 2 CS exam is offered again. - IV.
-Students must have satisfactorily passed and completed the third and fourth year curriculum. - V. The student must not have a financial obligation to the university.
+The Step 2 CK examination must be completed by no later than December 31 in the fourth year, but it is recommended that students complete it earlier if possible. - IV.
+Students must have satisfactorily passed and completed the third- and fourth-year curriculum. - V. The student must not have a financial obligation to the university.